Video showing far-right Israeli minister taunting Gaza flotilla activists sparks global outcry

 International condemnation of the videos of the detainees was swift coming.

+European Council President Antonio Costa said he was “appalled” by Gvir’s treatment of the flotilla members, calling his behavior “completely unacceptable” and urging for their release in an X post Thursday.

-Italy’s Prime Minister Georgia Meloni, seen by Israel as one of the EU’s more sympathetic leaders, was among the first, describing the incident as an “unacceptable” violation of the activists’ human dignity.
+Italy’s Prime Minister Georgia Meloni, seen by Israel as one of the EU’s more sympathetic leaders, was among the first to react, describing the incident as an “unacceptable” violation of the activists’ human dignity.

 The prime minister of Spain, a sharp critic of Israel’s offensive in Gaza, said the images showed Ben Gvir “humiliating the people on the international flotilla,” adding, “We will not tolerate anyone mistreating our citizens.”
 The Spanish leader said he would push the European Union to sanction Ben Gvir, emulating Spain’s ban on the minister’s entry into the country.